Tennessine

 Tennessine is a synthetic element; it has symbol Ts and atomic number 117.
-It has the second-highest atomic number, the joint-highest atomic mass of all known elements, and is the penultimate element of the 7th period of the periodic table.
-It is named after the U.S. state of Tennessee, where key research institutions involved in its discovery are located (however, the IUPAC says that the element is named after the "region of Tennessee").
+It has the second-highest atomic number and the joint-highest atomic mass of all known elements, and is the penultimate element of the 7th period of the periodic table.
+It is named after the U.S. state or region of Tennessee where key research institutions involved in its discovery are located.

 The discovery of tennessine was officially announced in Dubna, Russia, by a Russian–American collaboration in April 2010, which makes it the most recently discovered element.
 One of its daughter isotopes was created directly in 2011, partially confirming the experiment's results.
 The experiment was successfully repeated by the same collaboration in 2012 and by a joint German–American team in May 2014.
 In December 2015, the Joint Working Party of the International Union of Pure and Applied Chemistry (IUPAC) and the International Union of Pure and Applied Physics (IUPAP), which evaluates claims of discovery of new elements, recognized the element and assigned the priority to the Russian–American team.
 In June 2016, the IUPAC published a declaration stating that the discoverers had suggested the name tennessine, a name which was officially adopted in November 2016.
 (Note: The declaration by the IUPAC mentioned "the contribution of the Tennessee region (emphasis added), including Oak Ridge National Laboratory, Vanderbilt University, and the University of Tennessee at Knoxville, Tennessee, to superheavy element research, including the production and chemical separation of unique actinide target materials for superheavy element synthesis at ORNL's High Flux Isotope Reactor (HFIR) and Radiochemical Engineering Development Center (REDC)".)

 Tennessine may be located in the "island of stability", a concept that explains why some superheavy elements are more stable despite an overall trend of decreasing stability for elements beyond bismuth on the periodic table.
 The synthesized tennessine atoms have lasted tens and hundreds of milliseconds.
 In the periodic table, tennessine is expected to be a member of group 17, the halogens.
 (Note: The term "group 17" refers to a column in the periodic table starting with fluorine.
 The term "halogen" is sometimes considered as synonymous, but sometimes it instead relates to a common set of chemical and physical properties shared by fluorine, chlorine, bromine, iodine, and astatine, all of which precede tennessine in group 17.
 Unlike the other group 17 members, tennessine might not be a halogen under this stricter definition.)
 Some of its properties may differ significantly from those of the lighter halogens due to relativistic effects.
 As a result, tennessine is expected to be a volatile metal that neither forms anions nor achieves high oxidation states.
 A few key properties, such as its melting and boiling points and its first ionization energy, are nevertheless expected to follow the periodic trends of the halogens.